DangerousPrototypes/BusPirate5-docs-hardware/docs/bom-latest.md

 REV10 is the first production version (from January 2024) that ships in an enclosure.
 Find your revision number on the PCB near the production date (bottom) and the 10 pin connector (top).

 ## Change Log
-REV 10 started as a [BOM cleanup](https://forum.buspirate.com/t/analog-parts-notes-for-rev9/24), but also addresses [two issues in REV 8](https://forum.buspirate.com/t/rev10-nand-flash-and-analog-mux-update/105).
+REV10 started as a [BOM cleanup](https://forum.buspirate.com/t/analog-parts-notes-for-rev9/24), but also addresses [two issues in REV8](https://forum.buspirate.com/t/rev10-nand-flash-and-analog-mux-update/105).
 - Changed low voltage op-amp (Microchip MCP6001/Gainsil GS6001) to jellybean part LMV321
 - Changed current sense op-amp to 'A' graded jellybean part LMV321A for better accuracy
 - Changed low voltage comparator (RUNIC RS8901XF) to jellybean part LMV331